-- A large main park of over 2 hectares, adjacent to the new Waterloo Metro Station will be the focus of community recreational activity. - The main park will be flat; open and welcoming; provide opportunity for a range of recreational opportunities; active day and night and highly accessible to public transport, cyclists and pedestrians. - A smaller park is to be provided in the south of the precinct on flat land will form a square and be a place for smaller scale but similarly diverse activity. - Community facilities will be provided close to active public space.
+- A large main park of over 2 hectares, adjacent to the new Waterloo Metro Station will be the focus of community recreational activity. - The main park will be flat; open and welcoming; provide opportunity for a range of recreational opportunities; active day and night and highly accessible to public transport, cyclists and pedestrians. - A smaller park is to be provided in the south of the precinct on flat land and will form a square and be a place for smaller scale but similarly diverse activity, with pedestrian connections to John, George and Cope streets. - Community facilities will be provided close to active public space.